Always Choose a Squarespace Template AFTER You've Decided Your Page Goals

 A wish list could include:

 A call to action button in the navigation menu or a different coloured text link

-- A search bar in the navigation menu
+A search bar in the navigation menu

 Full width banner images and long scrolling page options.

 Need to launch a website like RIGHT NOW and no time to learn